 The real Mosquito was known as the wooden wonder and at its introduction was the fastest fighter then available.
-Metals where in short supply during the World War 2 and the skills to work them but there was an abundance of wood workers and cabinet makers so the Mosquito was made mostly of wood.
+Metals where in short supply during the World War 2 and the skills to work them but there was an abundance of woodworkers and cabinet makers so the Mosquito was made mostly of wood.
 It was a lamination of Balsa and ply which really makes it a good choice to model.
 The Mosquito was an instant success and used in many roles.
-Photo Reconnaissance (PR) version were able to fly longer flights with a navigator to aid the pilot.
-PR version as all PR aircraft were unarmed to reduce weight so higher altitudes and speeds could be obtained.
+Photo Reconnaissance (PR) version was able to fly longer flights with a navigator to aid the pilot.
+PR version as all PR aircraft was unarmed to reduce weight so higher altitudes and speeds could be obtained.

-I really like Tony’s kits because nearly all have been a RCM&E commissioned design so you have a good write-up and the build instructions.
+I really like Tony’s kits because nearly all have been an RCM&E commissioned design so you have a good write-up and the build instructions.
 I’ve already built Tony’s BAE Hawk and after 9 years it still flying as good as the first day.
 Some video of her on this website.
 Sold her as I now fly electric-only.

 I got the CNC wood pack and decided to go electric eventually, was considering the IC version but I thought the risk of one engine cutting out and trashing the model pushed me electric.
 I purchased the motor’s, ESC and props from 4-max http://www.4-max.co.uk/tn-multies.htm.
 4-Max have recommended setups for all Tony’s designs.
 Update – motors now recommended have been changed from in-runners to out runners.
 I’ve had issues with the original setup that’s ended in some damage see below.

 Here are the fuselage build pictures.

-There’s nothing to difficult just make sure when you pull the tail together its on the center line of the fuselage.
+There’s nothing to difficult just make sure when you pull the tail together it’s on the centre line of the fuselage.
 I used my laser to make sure.

 Build pictures of Nacelles